FyraLabs-Graveyard/pungi/doc/about.rst

 commands are invoked in the appropriate order and with correct arguments.
 It also moves the artifacts to correct locations.

+The executable name ``pungi-koji`` comes from the fact that most of those separate executables submit tasks to Koji that does the actual work in an auditable way.

+However unlike doing everything manually in Koji, Pungi will make sure you are building all images from the same package set, and will produce even deliverables that Koji can not create like YUM repos and installer ISOs.

 Links
 =====